micc83/rooles/readme.md

 $ php artisan vendor:publish
 ```

-In order to be able to use route and controllers middlewares (so to be able to filter who's able to access a given route or controller method) open `App/Http/Kernel.php` and add the following lines at the end of the `$routeMiddleware` array:
+In order to be able to use route and Controllers middlewares (so to be able to filter who's able to access a given route or Controller method) open `App/Http/Kernel.php` and add the following lines at the end of the `$routeMiddleware` array:

 ```php
 'perms' => \Rooles\PermsMiddleware::class,